peterzieba/5Vpld/README.md

 ## Atmel Prochip (Not Free, Verilog/VHDL support)
 ![PDF: Example Verilog Design flows with using ProChip 5.0.1](vendor-docs/CPLD_Mentor_Verilog_tutorial[1].pdf)<br />
 Atmel Prochip is not free, however, you can <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ProChip5.0.1.zip">download it from here</a>, and may be able to <a href="https://www.microchip.com/prochiplicensing/#/">request a trial license from Microchip</a>.
-This workflow supports Verilog/VHDL, which is great is one wants to move away from CUPL entirely and can afford to purchase a license.
+This workflow supports Verilog/VHDL, which is great if one wants to move away from CUPL entirely and can afford to purchase a license.

 This packages is worth downloading regardless because there are newer fitters for the ATF150x devices that can be extracted from this installation, and these fitters are required in every other approach mentioned here.
 The newer versions of the fitters should mention version 1918 (3-21-07) when invoked from a command line.
 (The fitters that come with WinCUPL are old and should be replaced with the ones from this package.
 ## Quartus (Free, Verilog, VHDL, Schematic Capture).
 Indirect support for ATF150x.